DBR-it/UnifI-Access-Calendar-Events/README.md

 ### ⚠️ IMPORTANT DISCLAIMER: READ BEFORE USE
 **USE THIS SOFTWARE AT YOUR OWN RISK.**

 This project is a community-created automation script and is **not** an official product of Ubiquiti/UniFi or Home Assistant.
-By using this software, you acknowledge and agree to the following:
+By downloading or using this software, you acknowledge and agree to the following:

-1.  **You are responsible for your own security.** The author(s) of this script accept **no liability** for any security breaches, unlocked doors, property damage, or theft resulting from the use or misuse of this software.
+1.  **NO LIABILITY:** The author(s) of this script accept **zero responsibility or liability** for any consequences resulting from the use of this software.
+This includes, but is not limited to: security breaches, unlocked doors, property damage, theft, hardware failure, or personal injury.
+You are solely responsible for the security of your facility.
+2.  **NO WARRANTY:** This software is provided "as is," without warranty of any kind, express or implied.
-2.  **Integration Dependencies:** This system relies entirely on third-party integrations (Home Assistant, UniFi Access, Pyscript, and Cloud Calendars).
+3.  **Integration Dependencies:** This system relies entirely on third-party integrations (Home Assistant, UniFi Access, Pyscript, and Cloud Calendars).
 If any of these services fail, change their API, or lose internet connectivity, this automation **will fail**.
-3.  **Configuration Responsibility:** Incorrect setup of entity IDs, helpers, or time zones can result in doors remaining unlocked overnight or locking unexpectedly.
-It is your responsibility to test your configuration thoroughly before relying on it.
+4.  **Configuration Responsibility:** Incorrect setup of entity IDs, helpers, or time zones can result in doors remaining unlocked overnight or locking unexpectedly.
+It is your responsibility to test your configuration thoroughly.
-4.  **No Warranty:** This software is provided "as is" without warranty of any kind.

 ---